randeep-k11/system-design-HLD/Design-Shazam-Like-Application-with-Song-Identification/README.md

 ## _Fun. / Non-Fun.
 Requirements_
 ### Functional Requirements
+* Efficiently preprocess and store fingerprints for millions of songs.
 * As a user, I should be able to record an audio and the system should identify return the song from the audio.

 ### Non-Functional Requirements